wichopy/serverless-oauth2-blog-post/blogpost.md

 Now simply use this access token like we did in the Client Side API Requests section, except now we don't need to reauthenticate the user everytime they return to the app!

-### Periodic API Requests
+## 5. Periodic API Requests

-We've covered calling API's from a frontend client and on the server, but how about if we want to call an API at a regular interval.
-An example of this is calling the google fitness API everyday to get a user's previous day's step count for your next awesome fitness app.
+We've covered different ways for calling API's from a frontend client and on the server, but how about if we want to call an API at a regular interval.
+An example of this is calling the google fitness API everyday to get a user's previous days step count for your next awesome fitness app.
 With cloud functions and GCP's Cloud scheduler it couldn't be any easier.

 * Create pubsub cloud func
 * Create pubsub topic
 * Create cloud scheduler job

-### Conclusion
+## Conclusion

-OAuth2 is very difficult when you first start digging into it.
-I hope these flows will help you get a better grasp of its concepts and help you make some awesome apps.
-I look forward to any feedback
+We live a golden age right now where its easier than ever to talk to APIs.
+With these practical examples of how to auth and make API calls, I hope this post has inspired you with some techniques for making your next app.

+In future posts I would like to exapnd on these topics more by:
+* Implementing our own OAuth2 mechanism using cloud functions
+* Make a medium complexity application that extensively uses OAuth2 and cloud services

-Happy hacking!
+Until then, happy hacking!

 Will.